At Holy Cross Hospital and Holy Cross Germantown Hospital, we encourage visitors to spend time with mothers and babies.

 When visiting maternity patients, we ask that you first check in at the information desk, located in the lobby at both hospitals.
 And to help protect the health of mothers and newborns, we also ask that visitors wash their hands before touching the baby.

 There are also some special visitation guidelines for specific maternity services:

-Patients may have one visitor in triage (where patients are first evaluated when they come to the hospital), but children under 12 years of age are not permitted into the patient care area of triage.
-Visitors may wait for their turn in the Labor and Delivery waiting area located on the third floor of Holy Cross Hospital, and on the third floor of Holy Cross Germantown Hospital.
+Holy Cross Hospital has a triage area, where you may have one visitor.
+Children under 12 years of age are not permitted into the patient care area of triage.
+Visitors may wait in the Labor and Delivery waiting area on the third floor.

 - Labor, Delivery and Recovery (LDR) Room

 When patients are admitted to Labor and Delivery, they may choose to have up to three people with them for support during labor and delivery, but they must be 12 years old and older.